-Roasted pumpkin soup is a hearty and filling, gluten-free vegan soup.
-Cold weather and warm soups were just meant to be.
-Serve pumpkin soup with crusty bread, or grilled cheese sandwiches to make a wholesome winter weeknight meal.
+Roasted Pumpkin Soup is a hearty and filling, gluten-free soup.
+It is the best way to celebrate the season of pumpkin and harvest.
+Serve pumpkin soup with crusty bread, or grilled cheese sandwiches to make a wholesome winter meal.

-Adding a selection of fresh herbs, spices, and aromatics help enhance the flavor of the soup.
-We are a garlic loving family, so the addition of garlic is a must-have for us.
+Adding a selection of fresh herbs, spices, and aromatics helps enhance the flavor of the soup.

-Here are some flavors that one can add to the soup:
+Here are some flavors that one can add to the pumpkin soup:

 - roasted onion

 - garlic and basil

 - Rosemary, sage, or thyme